oddle-developer/oddle-qa-challenge/README.md

 - *for m1 mac users only*, changes `PUPPETEER_EXECUTABLE_PATH` in `.env` files into your Google Chrome Path
 - `yarn install` to install dependencies
 - use `yarn test-run` to run the cypress headless-ly
-- use `yarn test-open` to use the interactive cypress Github
+- use `yarn test-open` to use the interactive cypress GUI

 ## Test Scenario - General Explanation